zolweb/docker-php-fpm/README.md

 The intended purpose of this repository is to provide branches and tags for a docker image with php-fpm and composer, with a system of branches and tags instead of a directory.

-The latest version is for PHP 7.3, composer 1.9.1
+The latest version is for PHP 7.4.11, composer 1.10.15

 ## How to update

 If you want to apply updates on this repository, checkout to the current tag you want to start with, create a new branch and apply your updates.
 Finally, tag the changes with a comprehensive changelog.

+Before pushing your changes, make sure it works by building the image locally :

+    docker build -t php-fpm:test .

 ## Rules to follow